In this guide we’ll take a look at the best band saws for the money!

 There is a safety lock on the doors that ensures power is cut to the motor when these are open for blade changing or cleaning.

-Overall this is a brilliant band saw with plenty of power and features for the money.
+Overall this is the best bandsaw for the UK with plenty of power and features for the money.
 I highly recommend this saw as an excellent tool for your workshop.

-This portable band saw is ideal for site work or if you don’t have the luxury of a spacious workshop.
+This Makita 2107FK 240V Portable Band Saw is ideal for site work or if you don’t have the luxury of a spacious workshop.

 The 710-Watt variable speed motor makes it suitable for a variety of materials.
 The capacity is 4 X 4” and it can cut a round workpiece of up to 4 ¾”.
 This saw is light and easy to transport while still feeling really sturdy due to its aluminium frame and motor housing.
 The saw comes with a blade, wrench and carry case.

-This lightweight yet sturdy portable bandsaw is ideal for site work or where space is limited offering you a very powerful saw in a very compact design.
+This lightweight yet sturdy model is the best bandsaw for site work or where space is limited; offering you a very powerful saw in a compact design.

-This is a great saw for the smaller workshop as it has all the features and power of a cabinet mounted saw in a bench mounted design.
+This Axminster Hobby Series HBS200N Band Saw is a great saw for the smaller workshop as it has all the features and power of a cabinet mounted saw in a bench mounted design.

 The chassis is made from welded steel and the table is cast iron.
 It has a direct drive 250-Watt motor and balanced cast alloy wheels.
 The saw takes blades from 6-13 mm and is supplied with a 6mm blade.
 It will cut wood up to a depth of 80mm and width of 200mm and is suitable for a range of materials including hardwood and steel with the right blades.